 Some parts are repeated and some are not, but it’s important to know how to use them and where.

-Now you don’t have to use all of them in a song, you can pick and choose what might work for the song in any way you like.
+Now you don’t have to use all of them in a song, you can pick and choose what might work for the tune in any way you like.

 They are the building blocks that can either be included or not.
 But as you will see, there is an order to how a song is built because each part has its own purpose.

-If you followed along and created a story in the first part of this article, you will see how to apply the story to the song and its parts.
+If you followed along and created a story in the first part of this article, you will see how to apply it to the song and its parts.

-The Introduction or intro, is the first section of your song where you are trying to introduce the melodic theme and catch the attention of your listener.
+The Introduction is the first section of your song where you are trying to start the melodic theme and catch the attention of your listener.

-Not all songs have intros and not all songs need intros.
+Not all songs have intros and not all need them.

-But in most songs, you will find that they have an intro in some form of fashion and this can be done in many different ways.
+But in most, you will find that they have an intro in some form of fashion and this can be done in many different ways.

 The most common intros in music are usually just a portion of a song played by the rhythm section.

-The chords of a chorus or verse that build up to your first verse and creates an atmosphere or feel for the song.
+The chords of a chorus that build up to your first verse and creates an atmosphere or feel for the song.

 Normally this can be helpful for the vocalist as it can give them the key the song is played in before any singing is done.